 Oh, plus 102 outside and over 100 car parking spaces too!

 The Black Lion on the riverfront at the end of Chiswick Mall was a very busy pub, seven days a week, especially on a hot summers day when the garden would be full of customers enjoying an hour by the river.
 Among the Rusling's customers were Vanessa Redgrave's family, Magnus Pyke - then a popular TV presenter and scientist, and many staff and artistes from Island Records, just across the road in St Peter's Square, who were all regulars at the Black Lion.
-Not to mention the legendary 'Soho Jim" who ran a chain of shops in the West End and who always asked that he not be mentioned!
+Not to mention the legendary 'Soho Jim" who ran a chain of shops in the West End and who always asked that his never should not be mentioned!

 The Crystal Palace, on Anerley Hill, London SE19